pranaviredddddddy/Healthcare-Data-EDA/README.md

 **patients:** Contains information about patients, including their ID, name, birth date, gender, city, and state.
 appointments: Records details of patient appointments, including appointment ID, patient ID, appointment date, doctor ID, specialty, and status.

 **diagnoses:** Includes records of patient diagnoses, with diagnosis ID, patient ID, diagnosis date, diagnosis code, and description.

-**prescriptions:** Contains prescription data, including prescription ID, patient ID, doctor ID, medication, dosage, start date, and end date.
+**Prescriptions:** Contains prescription data, including prescription ID, patient ID, doctor ID, medication, dosage, start date, and end date.

 **EDA Steps**
 **1. Understanding the Data**
 1.1 Get the Number of Records in Each Table:
 I determined the count of records in patients, appointments, diagnoses, and prescriptions tables.

 1.2 Get an Overview of Patients:

-I retrieved a sample of records from the patients table to understand the structure and contents.
+I retrieved a sample of records from the patient's table to understand the structure and contents.

 1.3 Get an Overview of Appointments:
 I retrieved a sample of records from the appointments table to understand the structure and contents.

 **2. Basic Statistics**

 2.1 Distribution of Patients by Gender:
 I calculated the distribution of patients based on gender.